 - Once the chicken is cool enough to handle (Note 3), shred the meat and weigh out 350 grams.
 The leftover meat can be used for something else (Note 4).

-- Bring the 1.5 litres of chicken stock in your medium pot to a slow boil.
+- Bring the 1.5 litres of chicken stock in a medium pot to a slow boil.

 - Add the 350 grams of the shredded chicken meat, the creamed corn, the shaoxing cooking wine and the sugar.
 Return to a boil.